 Course: “The Science of Strength”

-Sean Collins, Assistant Professor of Exercise Physiology and Exercise Physiology Human Performance Laboratory Director at Lynchburg College, received his PhD from Springfield College in Springfield, Massachusetts.
+Sean Collins, Assistant Professor of Exercise Physiology and Exercise Physiology Human Performance Laboratory Director at University of Lynchburg, received his PhD from Springfield College in Springfield, Massachusetts.
 He teaches various exercise physiology and kinesiology courses, including the Physiology of Exercise, Issues and Research in Exercise, and Measurement Techniques in Exercise Physiology.
 He enjoys outdoor activities, including running, hiking, cycling (road and mountain), swimming, skiing, and golf, and would like to visit all national parks at some point in his life.